MDAnalysis/membrane-curvature/docs/source/pages/Algorithm.rst

 :class:`~MDAnalysis.core.groups.AtomGroup` is
 calculated and stored in :attr:`~MembraneCurvature.results.z_surface`.
-Similarly, the calculation of mean and Gaussian curvature is performed in every frame and stored in :attr:`MembraneCurvature.results.mean_curvature` and :attr:`MembraneCurvature.results.gaussian_curvature`, respectively.
+Similarly, the calculation of mean and Gaussian curvature is performed in every frame and stored in :attr:`MembraneCurvature.results.mean` and :attr:`MembraneCurvature.results.gaussian`, respectively.

 The following sections describe the details of the two methods used to derive the surface and calculate its derivatives.